steveoro/goggles_api/README.md

 $> brakeman -c .brakeman.cfg
 ```

-If you don't have a local test DB setup, check out [Database setup](#database-setup).
+If you don't have a local test DB setup, check out [Database setup](https://github.com/steveoro/goggles_db#database-setup).

 _Make sure you commit & push any changes only when the test suite is_ :green_heart:.

 ### B. Everything on _Docker containers_

-Althought not optimized for testing, the `dev` composed service can be used to run RSpec, Rubocop or anything else, including Guard too.
+Although not optimized for testing, the `dev` composed service can be used to run RSpec, Rubocop or anything else, including Guard too.

 Run the composed container in detached mode, then connect to its internal shell and run the tests: